 “The idea and technique are inseparable” Francis Bacon

-When you look at a good painting what you see is an idea that has been made visible through, and fused with, the technique.
+When you look at a good painting, what you see is an idea that has been made visible through, and fused with, the technique.
 The physical form in which a work is expressed, is to a large part, the content of the work.
-No artist's vision is greater than their power to materialise that vision.
+The artist's technique or system is able to give a previously invisible thought and feeling a material form and a unique vision.
+This is the freedom of technique.
+No artist's vision is greater than their power to materailise that vision.